You know you need to begin investing, but you haven’t gotten started. Maybe you don’t know where to begin.

 Mutual funds and ETFs are available to trade through all major discount brokers, and many are available to trade with zero commission.

-Step #11 Set up Automatic Transfers and Investments
+11. Set up Automatic Investments

 Rather than trying to time the markets, it’s best to set up regular, consistent contributions into your investment accounts.
 You can set up automatic withdrawals from your bank account and even, depending on the broker, automate the investment purchases.